PX4/PX4-user_guide/en/flight_modes_fw/README.md

 ### Acro Mode

-[Acro mode](../flight_modes_fw/acro.md) is the RC mode for performing acrobatic maneuvers e.g. rolls, flips, stalls and acrobatic figures.
+[Acro mode](../flight_modes_fw/acro.md) is the RC mode for performing acrobatic maneuvers, such as rolls, flips, stalls, and acrobatic figures.

-The roll, pitch and yaw sticks control the rate of angular rotation around the respective axes and throttle is passed directly to control allocation.
+The roll, pitch, and yaw, sticks control the rate of angular rotation around the respective axes and throttle is passed directly to control allocation.
 When sticks are centered the vehicle will stop rotating, but remain in its current orientation (on its side, inverted, or whatever) and moving according to its current momentum.

 ![FW Manual Acrobatic Flight](../../assets/flight_modes/acrobatic_fw.png)